Cool Places to See in Winter

 Make the most of your road trip by planning accordingly for snowy weather so you can focus on having fun.
 Carry chains and a winter weather kit in your vehicle to remove snow, stay warm and have plenty of extra food and water.
 And, of course, always plan your trip around clear weather and driving conditions.

 A scenic drive north on US-6 leads to Benton, a once-thriving silver and gold-mining town nestled below the snowcapped White Mountains.
 Stroll through the past on a self-guided walking tour including the cemetery, or head off-road to explore Red Rock Canyon and hunt for petroglyphs.
+Book a bed-and-breakfast room or a campsite at Benton Hot Springs for a unique night, or two, and enjoy the view from your private hot spring tub!

 A popular place to fly-fish, the Owens River offers incredible views of the Sierra Nevada, including Mammoth Mountain and the Minarets.
 The Owens River runs through the Long Valley Caldera; walk the area capturing images of bald and golden eagles, blue herons, mule deer and sage grouse.